r-lidar/.github/profile/README.md

 - `lasR` is tailored for highly efficient airborne lidar data processing.
 It has comparable tools to `lidR` but was designed to be much more powerful and efficient.
 However, it does not allow for easy manipulation within the R language. `lasR` allows creating complex processing pipelines and applying them to terabytes of data efficiently.

+Our software are free.
+You can support the development by [sponsoring us](https://github.com/sponsors/Jean-Romain)

 | | lidR | lasR |
 |-------|----------|----------|